 Zoom vs Skype

-The difference between Zoom and Skype is the number of participants it allows at a time.
-The Zoom basic plan (free) allows a video conferencing of 100 participants at a time, while Skype’s basic program allows only 50 participants.
+The difference between Zoom and Skype is the number of participants it allows.
+The Zoom basic plan (free) allows a video conferencing of 100 participants simultaneously, while Skype’s basic program allows only 50 participants.
 Zoom and Skype have been the leading platforms that will enable attractive conferencing services and tools.

 Comparison Table